 Parking has been placed at grade level, with the potential to share space with open-air exhibits, a farmers’ market, sculptures and film showings.
 “You could even build a Habitat for Humanity house there, and ship it off to Haiti,” he said.

-“Ours is a horizontal statement,” he said quietly.
+“Ours is a horizontal statement,” he said.
 “The real face of the building is to the south, looking toward the state capitol.”
 The new building will commence twelve feet above grade, assuring a clear view down Wilmington Street to the 1840 neoclassical dome of the Ithiel Town, Alexander Jackson Davis and David Paton building.

 “It’s a one-stop shop for legislators,” Harmon said.
 “The building itself is a role model for design that’s inspiring, and that belongs to the community.”